-- 1)-in the 3+1 spacetime the parallel ADM formalism differs radically from the original ADM formalism because while in the original formalism all the mathematical entities of General Relativity (eg:Christoffel symbols,Riemann and Ricci tensors,Ricci scalar,Einstein tensors,extrinsic curvature tensors) are cartographed and chartered these mathematical entities are completely unknown in the parallel formalism and must be obtained by hand calculations in a all-the-way-round process starting from the covariant components of the 3+1 spacetime metric and finishing with the Einstein tensor in a long and tedious sequence of calculations in tensor algebra liable of errors or can be obtained by computer programs like Maple or Mathematica. - 2)-A dimensional reduction from 3+1 spacetime to a 1+1 spacetime demonstrates that in a 1+1 spacetime both original and parallel ADM formalisms are equivalent and since the works ([5],[6],[7],[8] and [10]) uses the dimensional reduction from a 3+1 to a 1+1 spacetime their conclusions are still valid.
+- 1)-in the 3+1 spacetime the parallel ADM formalisms wether contravariant or covariant differs radically from the original ADM formalism because while in the original formalism all the mathematical entities of General Relativity (eg:Christoffel symbols,Riemann and Ricci tensors,Ricci scalar,Einstein tensors,extrinsic curvature tensors) are cartographed and chartered these mathematical entities are completely unknown in the parallel formalisms and must be obtained by hand calculations in a allthe-way-round process starting from the covariant components of the 3 + 1 spacetime metric and finishing with the Einstein tensor in a long and tedious sequence of calculations in tensor algebra liable of errors or can be obtained by computer programs like Maple or Mathematica. - 2)-A dimensional reduction from 3 + 1 spacetime to a 1 + 1 spacetime demonstrates that in a 1 + 1 spacetime both the original and the parallel ADM formalisms wether contravariant or covariant are equivalent and since the works ([5],[6],[7],[8] and [10]) uses the dimensional reduction from a 3 + 1 to a 1 + 1 spacetime their conclusions are still valid.